sashinpivotal/dsa-2022-10/readme.md

   - Singly Linked List
   - Recursive programming

-- Please note that your task is to print the list in the reverse order (not reverse the lined list itself)
+- Please note that your task is to print the list in the reverse order (not reverse the linked list itself)

 ## Challenge questions after day 4